Common Vestibular Disorders

 A multidisciplinary approach to treating vestibular disorders will bring about the optimum results.
 Vestibular therapy, neuro-optometric rehabilitation therapy, physical therapy and occupational therapy may all be beneficial for optimal healing.

-Begin your journey towards a better quality of life by calling Brain Vision Institute to schedule your functional visual evaluation today.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Begin your journey towards a better quality of life by calling Brain Vision Institute to schedule your functional visual evaluation today.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.